 Geothermal energy program, which assists communities in identifying and planning geopower and direct heating projects.
 USDOE's Geopowering the West is the chief co-funding source.
 Ocean energy program, which assesses tidal, instream flow and wave energy resources and technology options for power production.
 USDOE and utilities are anticipated co-funding sources.
-Energy Cost Reduction.

-- (4) Alaska Energy Plan: The objective is to develop a statewide Alaska energy plan.
-An estimated \$1 million of general funds is required for the continued development the energy plan.
-This requires the completion of significant activities and work tasks including: - 1) determination of fuel usage by community for electricity, space heating and transportation - 2) determination of locally available energy sources - 3) evaluation of existing technology - 4) evaluation of energy delivery systems - 5) evaluation and rank of energy sources - 6) deployment to the private sector by providing business plan to existing or new enterprises, and - 7) organization of public workshops to assist in the communication of the plan by gathering feedback and providing periodic updates. - (5) Renewable Energy Grant Fund Projects.
+- (4) Alaska Energy Plan Implementation: The objective is to develop a statewide Alaska energy plan.
+An estimated \$2 million of general funds is required for the continued development the energy plan, in particular AEA will work with regional organizations to further refine regional resource assessments and project development plans.
+The completion of the following activities and work tasks are required: - 1) determination of fuel usage by community for electricity, space heating and transportation - 2) determination of locally available energy sources - 3) evaluation of existing technology - 4) evaluation of energy delivery systems - 5) evaluation and rank of energy sources - 6) deployment to the private sector by providing business plan to existing or new enterprises, and - 7) organization of public workshops to assist in the communication of the plan by gathering feedback and providing periodic updates. - (5) Renewable Energy Grant Fund Projects.
 Project management for Renewable Energy Grant Fund projects.
-AEA provides direct project management for renewable energy projects funded by the Renewable Energy Grant Fund.
+AEA provides direct project management and grant management for renewable energy projects funded by the Renewable Energy Grant Fund.
 The Renewable Energy Grant Fund is intended for grants for approved renewable energy projects.
-AEA project management is currently unfunded.
-An estimated \$2 million in this capital project will provide for AEA's direct project management costs through 2013.
+AEA project and grant management will be funded through this capital project.
+An estimated \$2 million in this capital project will provide for AEA's direct project and grant management costs.

-FY2010 Request: Reference No: \$31,000,000 38950
+FY2011 Request: \$24,500,000 Reference No: 38950